Saint Pedro Poveda College: Poveda Main Building

 This is the oldest building on the campus.
-Junior High school students from Grades 8–10 occupy this building.
-It houses the Office of the President, the MIS, Student Affairs and Activities Office (for the Student Council of Poveda -SCOP), Chapel - Covadonga and the Little Theater.
+Junior High school students from Grades 7–10 occupy this building.
+It houses the Office of the President, the MIS, the Student Affairs and Activities Office (for the Student Council of Poveda -SCOP), Chapel - Covadonga, and the Little Theater.
+The building also houses the high school guidance center, a Music Room, the Guadix Faculty room (for Junior High school), and a Mathematics Lab, aside from the student classrooms.
+The Mathematics Laboratory is used for Math Enrichment (An optional class for mathematics for those good in the subject) and PMHS (Poveda Math Honor Society) club meetings.